gourmetgate/docdump/general/tech-stack.md

 is [JOOQ](https://www.jooq.org/).

 jOOQ generates Java code from the database and lets you build type safe SQL queries through its fluent API.
-Those queries are written in the `Repository` class of the corresponding entity.
-The article entity has a class called `ArticleRepository` where all database operations with this are performed.
+Those queries are written in the `PersistenceRepository` class of the corresponding entity.
+The article entity has a class called
+`ArticlePersistenceRepository` where all database operations with this are performed.

 Because jOOQ is a database-first library, the java code gets generated based on the database schema.
 To generate the schema, classical Hibernate entities are used.
 To not make a mess between the two technologies, Hibernate is never used